Abilium-GmbH/pse_trmnl_odoo_connector/docs/development.md

 # Development Guide

 This document is for contributors working on the TRMNL Odoo connector.
+For a project overview and Docker quick start, see the [README](../README.md).

 ## Prerequisites